 First Day of Employment

 First impressions count.
 How do you welcome them to the team?
 Your enthusiasm as a leader is contagious.
 If you’re excited, they will be excited and so will the rest of the team.

-Company branded attire and office supplies are a great way to create a shareable experience.
-However, you don’t have to break the bank to create an experience.
-Simple and thoughtful gestures such as balloons, personal card, and snacks work just as well.
-For remote employees, send them a welcome package
+Company-branded attire and office supplies are a great way to create a shareable experience.
+You don’t have to break the bank to create an experience.
+Simple and thoughtful gestures such as balloons, a personal card, and snacks work well.
+For remote employees, send them a welcome package.

 Employee retention is one of the best financial returns for your company.
 Their work anniversary should be celebrated.
 How do you thank them for their commitment and contributions to the team?

 The recognition can vary depending on the years of service.
 Larger milestones (3, 5, 10 years) bring bigger rewards.
 I know a company that sent flowers to a spouse to thank them for their support during the employee’s 20 years of service.
 Not only does this create an amazing experience for the employee, but their family shares it too!

 Whether it’s taking small steps (little by little progress is where it’s at!) or doing a dance off competition, we believe in celebrating together! 🎉 ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Today, we get to celebrate @juliehomen’s working anniversary, and we’re so grateful to have her passion and laughter on the Cultivate team!
 We love you, Julie! 🥳🧡

 A post shared by Cultivate What Matters (@cultivatewhatmatters) on Jun 24, 2019 at 2:18pm PDT

 Your employees want to excel in their work!
 They want to be seen and appreciated for their contributions to the team and your company?
 How do you recognize their efforts and results?